House of Stuart

-The House of Stuart, originally spelt Stewart, also known as the Stuart dynasty, was a royal house of Scotland, England, Ireland and later Great Britain.
-The family name comes from the office of High Steward of Scotland, which had been held by the family progenitor Walter fitz Alan (c.
+The House of Stuart, originally spelled Stewart, also known as the Stuart dynasty, was a royal house of Scotland, England, Ireland and later Great Britain.
+The family name comes from the office of High Steward of Scotland, first held by the family progenitor Walter fitz Alan (c.
 1150).
 The name Stewart and variations had become established as a family name by the time of his grandson Walter Stewart.
 The first monarch of the Stewart line was Robert II; he and his descendants were monarchs of Scotland from 1371 and of England, Ireland and Great Britain from 1603, until 1714.
 Mary, Queen of Scots (r.
-1542–1567), was brought up in France where she adopted the French spelling of the name Stuart.
+1542–1567), was brought up in France where she adopted the French spelling of the name, Stuart.

 In 1503, James IV married Margaret Tudor, thus linking the reigning royal houses of Scotland and England.
 Margaret's niece, Elizabeth I of England died without issue in 1603, and James IV's and Margaret's great-grandson James VI of Scotland acceded to the thrones of England and Ireland as James I in the Union of the Crowns.
 The Stuarts were monarchs of Britain and Ireland and its growing empire until the death of Queen Anne in 1714, except for the period of the Commonwealth between 1649 and 1660.
 (Note: The Earls of Galloway are the senior surviving line of the Stuarts.
 They are descended from a line which originated from the second son of Alexander Stewart, 4th High Steward of Scotland, and are not members of the Stewart/Stuart royal line; however, they are part of the peerage.)